nathanfaucett/js-virt/README.md

 virt
 ======

-virt is a tool for creating interactive UIs.
+A tool for creating interactive UIs.
 Use views for each state in your application, and virt will find the differences and create a JSON object of the changes.

 use of a renderer for the JSON is nesseecary the only one aviable right now is [virt-dom](https://github.com/nathanfaucett/virt-dom)